rowlandrose/RenRowly/README.md

 Step by Step Instructions to Get Started:

+- Install to:
-- Install to your root directory
+	- Your web root folder
+	- Or any folder (or folder within a folder) within
 - Fill in server.php with your information
 - Create pages

+Requirements:

+- PHP 5.3+

 Concepts: